U-Flow: A U-shaped Normalizing Flow for Anomaly Detection with Unsupervised Threshold: Method

 \subsection{Phase 2: Normalizing Flow}

+Normalizing Flows~\cite{rezende2015variational} are a family of generative models that are trained by directly maximizing the log-likelihood of the input data and which have the particularity of learning a bijective mapping between the input distribution and the latent space.
+Using a series of invertible transformations, the NF can be run in both directions.
+The forward process embeds data into the latent space and can serve as a measure of the likelihood.
+The reverse process starts from a predefined distribution (usually a standard Normal distribution) and generates samples following the learned data distribution.\\

 The rationale for using NFs in an anomaly detection setting is straightforward.
-The network is trained using only anomaly-free images, and in this way it learns to transform the distribution of normal images into a white Gaussian noise process.
-At test time, when the network is fed with an anomalous image, it is expected that it will not generate a sample with a high likelihood according to the white Gaussian noise model.
+The network is trained using only anomaly-free images, and in this way, it learns to transform the distribution of normal images into a white Gaussian noise process.
+At test time, when the network is fed with an anomalous image, it is expected that it will not generate a sample with a high likelihood, according to the white Gaussian noise model.
 Hence, a low likelihood indicates the presence of an anomaly.

 This second phase is the only one that is trained.
-It takes as input the multi-scale representation generated by the feature extractor, and performs a sequence of invertible transformations on the data, using the NF framework.
+It takes the multi-scale representation generated by the feature extractor as input and performs a sequence of invertible transformations on the data using the NF framework.

-State-of-the-art methods following this approach are centered on designing or trying out different existent multi-scale feature extractors.
-In this work, we further improve the approach by not only proposing a new feature extractor, but also a multi-level deep feature integration method, that aggregates the information from different scales using the well-known and widely used UNet-like~\cite{unet} architecture.
-The U-shape is composed of the feature extractor as encoder, and the NF as decoder.
-We show in the ablation study of Section~\ref{sec:ablation_u} that the U-shape is a beneficial aggregation strategy and further improves the results.
+State-of-the-art methods following this approach are centered on designing or trying out different multi-scale feature extractors.
+In this work, we further improve the approach by proposing a new feature extractor and a multi-level deep feature integration method that aggregates the information from different scales using the well-known and widely used UNet-like~\cite{unet} architecture.
+The U-shape comprises the feature extractor as the encoder and the NF as the decoder.
+We show in the ablation study of Section~\ref{sec:ablation_u} that the U-shape is a beneficial aggregation strategy that further improves the results.